RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/architecture.md

 #### Delegated Proof of Stake
 - CORE token holders can stake their tokens with Core Validators, participating directly in the blockchain’s security and governance.
+- BTC holders can stake their BTC on the Core network through non-custodial BTC staking and then delegate these to any Core Validators, participating directly in the blockchain’s security and governance.
 - Stakers receive CORE token rewards, aligning their interests with the overall health and security of the network.

 #### Major Components and Roles